the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 images, this is particularly easy since an image is simply a large file.
 These can vary in size from a few tens of megabytes (microcontainers) to several gigabyte and are therefore not suited for being stored in a git repository themselves.
-A free, citable, and long-term solution to storing container images is [zenodo.org](https://zenodo.org/) which allows up to 50 Gb per repository.
+A free, citable, and long-term solution to storing container images is [zenodo.org](https://zenodo.org/) which allows up to 50 GB per repository.
 Since zenodo is minting DOIs for all content uploaded, the images are immediately citable.
 In contrast to [Docker Hub](https://hub.docker.com/) (which also only accepts docker images) zenodo.org is also clearly geared towards long-term storage and discoverability via a sophisticated metadata system and thus ideally suited for storing scientific containers associated with particular analyses since these tend to not change